 Last fall, I learned about the historic 504 sit-in for the first time, and this amazing example of organizing and protest invigorated my heart.
 At Detroit Disability Power, we have chosen the month of April to spread word about this disability rights victory.
 We’re also using it as a blueprint to recruit 150 people -- including you, I hope! -- to join DDP this month.
-James, please become a member today, and let’s push for justice together as our forebears did.
+Please become a member today, and let’s push for justice together as our forebears did.

 Image description: A large numeral 150, with photos inside each digit of disability activists at protests.
 The 1 is shaded with yellow, the 5 with pinkish red, and the 0 with blue.